 Step 5: Be smart about taxes.

 Unfortunately, Uncle Sam will want a cut of all your investment earnings.
-However, your Fiduciary Advisor can help you find tax planning opportunities to minimize that bite.
+It's important to take advantage of all available tax planning opportunities to minimize that bite.

 - If you work for yourself or have a side business, don't be afraid to take the home office deduction.

 - Combine work and pleasure to reduce vacation costs.
-Talk to a tax professional about how to make this calculation correctly.
+Call our office at (925) 314-8500 to learn how to make this calculation correctly.

 - Deduct any private mortgage insurance premiums.